 Outdoor projects seem to be the most backbreaking, especially in the heat of summer.
 I can paint a mural in my home office for 100+ hours, but 30 minutes of digging a tree stump out of the ground is enough to make me want to never step foot outdoors ever again.
 However, if you get the right tools, and pick the right time of day, you can DIY projects that you'd otherwise pay an excavation crew to do.

 There was a decrepit fence filled with termites dividing our driveway that crumbled when I pushed on it, but the posts were buried in really well.
 I tried digging them out and using a shovel with no luck, so I ultimately resorted to this tool that took them out like it was nothing.
 I also used it to pull out a shrub that was hard to dig out with hand tools and shovels.
+To learn how I refreshed this fence click here and to learn how I trained vines to climb the fence click here.

 This isn’t really a creative approach to prepping our yard for new landscaping, but the power of a saw and a few hours is amazing.
 This $50 telescoping tree pruner has saved us hundreds of $$ not paying someone to reach the tall palms.